yonid4/when/README.md

 - **Modern Redesigned UI**: Beautiful new landing page, dashboard, and event creation wizard with smooth animations
 - **Multi-Step Event Creation**: Intuitive wizard-based event creation (Basics → When → Who → Where → Review)
 - **Busy Time Management**: Automatic detection, caching, and merging of busy slots from Google Calendar
-- **Cross-timezone Support**: Handle participants from different time zones with proper conversion
+- **Cross-timezone Support**: All times stored in UTC and displayed in user's local timezone automatically
 - **User Preferences**: Set and manage scheduling preferences and timezone settings
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- **Seamless Navigation**: Accepting event invitations redirects directly to the event page
+- **Universal Calendar Sync**: All participants can reconnect and sync their Google Calendar

 ## 🏗️ Tech Stack